Muhammad-Hayyan/Secure-Chat-System/README.md

 - `client.cpp`: Client-side code.
 - `server.cpp`: Server-side code.
-- `creds.txt`: File for storing usernames, hashed passwords, salts, and email addresses.
+- `creds.txt`: An encrypted File with root permissions for storing usernames, hashed passwords, salts, and email addresses.
+- `log.txt`: A file which is used to track the login and registration of users.
 - `README.md`: Project documentation.

 ## Dependencies